Nexta12/capTask-api/ReadMe.md

-# Cap PLC Task Management App
+# Cap Task Management App
 This is the API for Task Management Application

 ## Requirements